GPS more attention, please

 Thanks Xan too.
 Obviously getting the privative Lineage's GPS firmware is an existing possibility.
 But existing the free (as freedom) Replicant OS and having free GPS support in at least one model (HTC Magic / Dream), we discard the private option.

 The best would be the free GPS support incorporation into the Replican 6 trunk itself, but Wolfgang Wiedmeyer and Paul Kocialkowski seem to have too busy personal agendas.

-RE: GPS more attention, please - Added by robin p about 1 year ago
+RE: GPS more attention, please - Added by robin p over 1 year ago

 Alexis PM wrote: